 Madison does not feature prominent links to comprehensive arts and cultural calendars and resource databases on either the municipal or Chamber of Commerce websites.
-And while the Greater Madison Convention and Visitors Bureau does have an event listing, it is very limited in scope and not widely marketed locally.
-See Appendix E and Recommendation 8.
+And while the Greater Madison Convention and Visitors Bureau does have an event listing, an expanded scope with increased local marketing would help improve Madison's creative economy.
+See Appendix E and Recommendation 7.